fiveten59/Vdr_installer/README.md

-# Vdr_installer
-# Plugins_installer

 A  special thanks goes to Klaus Schmidinger Vdr Developer & all plugin developers

 Two scripts:
 - vdr_installer_2.6.4 installs Vdr on Ubuntu with essential plugins (in about 15 min)